 - Call Safeplace 24 hr. crisis/advocacy line: 360-754-6300

 - Call the Coalition Against Sexual Violence student group at 360-867-6749

 The decision to report a sexual assault lies within the discretion of the survivor.

-If a survivor wishes to access services, but is unsure of whether they would like to lodge a criminal or campus report, they may contact the Office of Sexual Assault Prevention at 360-867-5221.
-O.S.A.P will explain both the legal and campus reporting options and support you should you wish to pursue either or both.
+If a survivor wishes to access services, but is unsure of whether they would like to lodge a criminal or campus report, they may contact the Office of Sexual Violence Prevention at 360-867-5221.
+O.S.V.P will explain both the legal and campus reporting options and support you should you wish to pursue either or both.